 - vanilla (not pictured!) - real vanilla is highly recommended over imitation

-- granulated sugar - more to mix with the cinnamon to roll the dough in.
+- granulated sugar - you need more to mix with the cinnamon to roll the dough in.

 See recipe card for quantities.